 Selenium Clinical Study

 In 2018, a study was published in the peer-reviewed journal, Experimental Techniques in Urology & Nephrology.
-The focus of the study was to determine if selenium supplementation could improve semen parameters in infertile men.
+The focus of the study was to determine if selenium supplementation could improve semen parameters men with fertility issues in men.

-They chose 12 infertile men, giving each a complete sperm analysis before beginning the study.
+They chose 12 men with fertility complaints, giving each a complete sperm analysis before beginning the study.
 Each man was then given 50mcg of selenium daily for the next three months.
 This amount of selenium is 20mcg less than the daily value in Fertility Factor 5.

 After three months, they conducted another sperm analysis, and the results were quite impressive.
 They found that selenium was able to increase: